Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 Draws

 A draw usually refers to a fixed commission advance that allows reps to receive part of their expected commission upfront.
-A draw is typically advanced against future, unearned commissions.
-Draws are often used to help reps receive income more evenly and can sometimes assist reps in bridging cash flow gaps that may occur between sales cycles.
+A draw is typically advanced against future unearned commissions.
+Draws are often used to help reps receive income more evenly and can sometimes assist reps in bridging cash flow gaps between sales cycles.

 A draw may be recoverable or non-recoverable.
-If a company provides a recoverable draw to a rep for a given sales cycle, then if the rep’s commission earnings for the sales cycle end up being less than the draw amount, the company can typically recoup the difference — often from the rep’s future commissions.
-On the other hand, if a company provides a non-recoverable draw to a rep for a given sales cycle, then the company typically cannot recover any portion of it, even if the rep’s commission earnings for the sales cycle end up being less than the draw amount — the rep simply keeps the entire draw payment.
+If a company provides a recoverable draw to a rep for a given sales cycle, and the rep’s commission earnings for the sales cycle end up being less than the draw amount, the company can typically recoup the difference — often from the rep’s future commissions.
+On the other hand, if a company provides a non-recoverable draw to a rep for a given sales cycle, the company typically cannot recover any portion of it, even if the rep’s commission earnings for the sales cycle end up being less than the draw amount.
+The rep simply keeps the entire draw payment.

-“Commission Rates and Calculations” outlines how the commission amount is calculated.
+The commission rates and calculations section outlines how the commission amount is calculated.
 In this section, you might find examples illustrating how different commission rates apply.

 Commissions Payment Schedules